zionbuilder/zionbuilder/readme.txt

 == Frequently Asked Questions ==

-= What is Zion Builder? =
+= What is Zion Page Builder? =

-Zion Builder is a front end visual page builder plugin for WordPress.
-Zion Builder lets you create original-looking posts and pages that are unique, compared with the standard post/page templates that come with your WordPress theme.
+Zion Page Builder is a front end visual page builder plugin for WordPress.
+Zion Page Builder lets you create original-looking posts and pages that are unique, compared with the standard post/page templates that come with your WordPress theme.
 It doesn’t require any HTML/CSS/PHP/coding skills.
-Zion Builder gives you full control over your page looks like on desktop, tablet, and mobile.
+Zion Page Builder gives you full control over your page looks like on desktop, tablet, and mobile.

-= Can I edit posts or other custom posts with Zion Builder? =
+= Can I edit posts or other custom posts with Zion Page Builder? =

 Yes you can.
-You can edit posts, pages, and custom post types with Zion Builder by activating them from the plugin Admin panel.
+You can edit posts, pages, and custom post types with Zion Page Builder by activating them from the plugin Admin panel.

 == Screenshots ==